 General programmatic recommendations for watershed improvement are listed in Table 3-5.
-Concept plan sheets for two of these programmatic measures (mowing maintenance practices and bank
+Concept plan sheets for two of the general programmatic measures (mowing maintenance practices and bank stabilization) are provided in appendix G. Pollutant load reductions are expected from the recommended programmatic measures, but cannot be accurately quantified.